rushitbhadaniya/Sentimental-analysis/README.md

 ## Usage
 Download the R script and run it in your R Studio.
 Select the text file which you wanted to analyze.

+## Output
+In a result you will get Wordcloud of your text and sentiment score for each sentiments.
+Here, I have used this sentimental analysis on Amazon echo's customers reviews.